oicr-gsi/djerba/doc/ini.md

 ### Required parameters

 All required parameters go in the `[inputs]` section.
-The "Source" column lists data source, as per version 2.0 of SOP "TM-005: Data Review and Reporting Procedure"; where "req" denotes the requisition system, and "user" denotes the member of CGI staff compiling the report.
+The "Source" column lists data source, as per SOP "TM-005: Data Review and Reporting Procedure"; where "req" denotes the requisition system, and "user" denotes the member of CGI staff compiling the report.

 | Name                   | Source | Notes                                                    |
 |------------------------|----------|------------------------------------------------|